chrg127/yanesemu/README.txt

 === yanesemu ===

-Yet Another NES Emulator.
-An attempt at a NES emulator.
-Probably won't be finished, sorry.
+Yet Another NES Emulator: an attempt at a NES emulator.
+Probably won't be finished.

 === Compiling ===

     cd /path/to/project
     make

-I don't care about visual studio.
+You must compile on linux with g++.
+No other setup is supported.

-=== Contributing ===
+This project depends on:

-Why would you?
+    - libSDL2
-But anyway, if you seriously want to, then just send me some patches, who cares.
+    - libfmt